Erectile dysfunction, or ED, is a common medical condition that affects approximately 30 million men in the United States.

 Because erectile dysfunction has several potential causes, there’s no one-size-fits-all process that can reverse ED in everyone.

-However, depending on the cause of your ED, taking certain steps may help to get rid of some of your symptoms and improve your sexual performance without any need for ED medications like sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®) or others.
+However, depending on the cause of your ED, taking certain steps may help to get rid of some of your symptoms and improve your sexual performance without any need for ED medications like sildenafil (the active ingredient in Viagra®, or generic Viagra), tadalafil (Cialis®) or others.

 Research shows that ED is often treatable without medication.